nvdla/doc/doc/ias/unit_description.rst

 The coordinate *w,h,c,k* in above equations are all start from zero.

-To accomplish the convolution operation in the equation, convolution pipeline uses a method called **direct convolution**.
-The key idea of direct convolution is to split multiplications in one convolution kernel into groups that each group contains 64 multiplications.
-The basic rules
+To accomplish the convolution operation in the above equation, the convolution pipeline uses a method called **direct convolution**.
+The key idea of direct convolution is to split the multiplication oerations from each convolution kernel into groups such that each group contains 64 multiplications.
+The basic rules are:
-are:

-1. Distribute all MACs into 16 sub units.
-One sub unit is called MAC cell which has 64 MACs for int16/fp16 or 128 MACs for int8.
+1. Distribute all MACs hardware into 16 sub units.
+One sub unit is called MAC Cell, and has hardware for 64 int16/fp16 MACs, or for 128 int8 MACs.

-2. The assembly of MAC cells is called MAC cell array.
+2. The assembly of MAC Cells is called MAC Cell Array.

-3. Divide all input data cube into 1x1x64 elements small cubes for int16, fp16 and int8.
+3. Divide all input data cubes into 1x1x64 element small cubes for int16, fp16 and int8.

-4. Divide all weight data cubes into 1x1x64 elements small cubes for int16, fp16 and int8.
+4. Divide all weight data cubes into 1x1x64 element small cubes for int16, fp16 and int8.

 5. Multiply one small input data cube by one small weight data cube, and add products together.
-These multiplications and additions are operated in one MAC cell.
+These multiplications and additions are performed within one MAC cell.

-6. Combine these computing into 4 operation levels, which are atomic operation, stripe operation, block operation and channel operation.
+6. Combine these compute operations into 4 operation levels, which are atomic operation, stripe operation, block operation and channel operation.

-Let’s take with int16 as example.
+The four operations are described below using int6 percision mode as an example.

 Atomic Operation
 ^^^^^^^^^^^^^^^^

-Atomic operation is the basic step of direct convolution.
+Atomic Operation is the base step for direct convolution.
 In one atomic operation, each MAC cell caches one 1x1x64 weight cubes from an individual weight kernel.
-16 MAC cells cache weights from 16 kernels (int16/fp16) or 32 kernels (int8).
-One 1x1x64 atomic cube of feature data shares by all MAC cells.
-Then MAC cells do computing mentioned in rule 5.
-The output of each MAC cell is called **partial sum**.
-This operation takes 1 cycle to finish the calculation, and gets 16 partial sums.
-Partial sums are sent to convolution accumulator module for further calculation.
+The 16 MAC cells therefor cache weights from 16 int16/fp16 kernels or 32 int8 kernels.
+One 1x1x64 atomic cube of feature data is shared by all MAC cells.
+The MAC cells perform computing mentioned in rule 5 above.
+The output of each MAC cell is called a **partial sum**.
+This operation takes 1 cycle to complete, resulting in 16 partial sums per cycle.
+Partial sums are sent to the convolution accumulator module for further calculation.

-The equation of partial sum is:
+The equation for the partial sum is:

 .. math:: \text{PS}_{w,\ h,k,r,s,\ c} = \ \sum_{i = c}^{min(c + 63,\ C - 1)}{x_{(w*SX - LP + r),(h*SY - TP + s),\ i}*\text{wt}_{r,\ s,\ i,k}}